matiasraisanen/nightride/README.md

 ![](./images/player.gif)
 In this screenshot I am running the player on [cool-retro-term](https://github.com/Swordfish90/cool-retro-term) to give it a bit more retro flavour.
-The player should work on the terminal emulator of your choice however, even on Windows!
+The player should work on the terminal emulator of your choice however.

 ## Code